-Any task ω of type $k \geq 1$ can be performed either in house by the appropriate type of labor, l(k), or with an input made by another producer.
+We now address the firm's cost of performing each of its tasks, the $c{k,i}(j,\omega)$.
+A task can be performed either in house by the appropriate type of labor, l(k), or with an input made by another producer.
 The labor required to perform the task in house is $a_k(j,\omega)$.
 From producer j's perspective, the appropriate type of labor and the available inputs from other producers are perfect substitutes for performing a given task.
 It chooses whichever is cheapest.